Rajpratik71/Mininet-wiki/FAQ.md

 [[ mininet-discuss | https://mailman.stanford.edu/pipermail/mininet-discuss/2011-February/000289.html ]].
 There was also a [[ follow-up message | https://mailman.stanford.edu/pipermail/mininet-discuss/2013-March/001821.html ]] from Leo Alterman.

-An updated version of the script can be found here: [[Mininet NAT Script | https://gist.github.com/lantz/5640610 ]].
+Another updated version of the script can be found here: [[Mininet NAT Script | https://gist.github.com/lantz/5640610 ]].

 Note that: